shahriar-rahman/Automated-Detection-of-Cardiac-Arrhythmia/README.md

 # **Automated Detection of Cardiac Arrhythmia based on a Hybrid CNN-LSTM Network**
-Based on a Hybrid CNN-LSTM Network, an automated predicitve algorithm is constructed.
+Based on a Hybrid CNN-LSTM Network, an automated predictive algorithm is constructed.

 ## Abstract
 Cardiac Arrhythmia is an irregular sequence of electrical impulses